GRADE FOUR | YMOH CURRICULUM

 Reading Strategies: Students in Grade Four will be able to connect to prior knowledge; retell, identify main idea and details; analyzing characters; identify setting; recognize author's purpose, predict; make inferences; visualize; summarize; self-question; ask and answer questions; make, revise, and confirm predictions; make inferences; distinguish fact from opinion, analyze problems and solutions; identify plot; draw conclusions; sequence; compare and contrast and identify cause and effect.

 Research and Information: Grade Four students will be taught to conduct research independently and organize information gathered from it.

-While it is structured to include unrivaled inquiry–based philosophy to raise independent learners who are problem solvers and confident risk–takers, Fourth Grade mathematics is guided by the Common Core Standards that define what students must know in the following strands; number sense and operations, measurement, geometry and spatial sense standard, as well as pattering and algebra.
-The standards cover core content to be taught and learned and include strategies that will enable students to demonstrate procedural reasoning and conceptual understanding as they communicate and apply mathematics in many other situations.
+The Grade Four mathematics standards will cover core content to be taught and learned that include strategies that will enable students to demonstrate procedural reasoning and conceptual understanding as they communicate and apply mathematics in many different situations.

 Area of study include;